plaintool/notetask/README.md

 ![sample1](samples/sample1.png)

 It is designed to help you quickly organize a large number of small routine tasks.
-You can paste raw text directly from the clipboard — such as a list of requirements or ideas — then sort them into groups, set durations or amounts, and start working right away.
+You can enter tasks directly in the app or paste raw text from the clipboard — such as a list of requirements or ideas — then sort them into groups, set durations or amounts, and start working right away.
 Ideal for managing project todos, bug lists, feature requests, and other ongoing tasks.

 ### Features:
 - **Automatic numbering** of tasks